 - Medical school transcript

-- United States Medical Licensing Examination (USMLE) Board scores (Step 1 score required at time of application; welcome Step 2 score but not required).
+- United States Medical Licensing Examination (USMLE) Board scores (Step 1 score required, if available; preferred Step 2 score, but not required).

 - Curriculum vitae